 Crete Northern Highway (BOAK)

-Mountain roads of Crete
+Mountain Roads of Crete

-To reach the famous beaches of South Crete, as well as some of the Western ones, the enchanting hidden villages, as well as wineries, archaeological sites or far-off monasteries you will have to get off the National Road and venture into the mountains.
+To reach the famous beaches of South Crete, as well as some of the Western ones, the enchanting hidden villages, as well as wineries, archaeological sites, or far-off monasteries you will have to get off the National Road and venture into the mountains.

-You can find rocks and pebbles on the side of the road, especially if the island went through a very wet Winter.
+You can find rocks and pebbles on the side of the road, especially if the island went through a very wet winter.

 Some might lack guardrails or other protection.
-This makes them look quite impressive, but if you’re careful enough, there’s not a real danger.
+This makes them look quite impressive, but if you’re careful enough, there’s no real danger. ì

-INSIDER’S TIP: If you suffer from vertigo or moutain roads look scary, and you hold a valid driver’s license, try getting off the passenger seat and drive.
-This will put you “in control” of the situation and you won’t really suffer the experience.
+REMEMBER THIS: If you suffer from vertigo or mountain roads look scary, and you hold a valid driver’s license, try changing the passenger seat for the wheel.

-Driving in big cities
+Driving in Big Cities

 The main cities of Crete tend to be trafficked.
 They’re even more crowded in Summer when hundreds of tourists add to the already many cars on Crete.

 Agios Nikolaos, for instance, lacks a proper old town however, it stands on very irregular terrain, which means you might have to park on very steep lanes at times.

 In any case, remember that Crete is a fairly quiet island.
-It’ won’t be like driving in New York or Milan… trust me, you’ll be more than fine!
+It won’t be like driving in New York or Milan… trust me, you’ll be more than fine!

-A word on parking
+A Word on Parking

-When trying to park in a city, look for a private parking facility if you’re not familiar with the area, it will avoid you finding a parking ticket on your windscreen.
+When trying to park in a city, look for a private parking facility if you’re not familiar with the area, it will avoid finding a parking ticket on your windscreen.

-Safety tips to drive in Crete
+Safety Tips to Drive in Crete

 - Common sense should prevail, if you use it, you’ll be safe.

 - At the same time, don’t trust that other drivers will be using common sense.
 Locals are known for “forgetting” to indicate they’re turning or suddenly stopping without any warning.
-Again, as long as you’re focused, you’ll be fine.
+Again, as long as you’re focused, you’ll be ok.

-- Seat-belts and special driving seats for children are obligatory.
+- Seat belts and special driving seats for children are obligatory.
 Use them!

 - Respect the speed limits (even if locals don’t).
-In urban and suburban areas, the speed limit is 50 km per hour (32 mph), on the National highway, the limit is 90 km per hour (56 mph).
+In urban and suburban areas, the speed limit is 50 km per hour (32 mph), on the National Highway, the limit is 90 km per hour (56 mph).

-- The minimum driving age is 18, however, some rental companies will require you to be older, or have a second driver.
+- The minimum driving age is 18, however, some rental companies will require you to be older or have a second driver.

-Necessary documents to rent a car in Crete
+Necessary Documents to Rent a Car in Crete

 European citizens: The regular and valid European driver’s license will be enough to drive in Greece.